 Back in the dorm, Holden goofs around with Robert Ackley, a pimply and annoying kid.
-We're introduced to Holden's distinctive red hunting hat, and we meet his roommate, Stradlater, who is a "sexy bastard" getting ready for a date with Jane Gallagher, an old friend (and sort-of-romantic-interest) of Holden.
-Holden is none too happy about this impending date, but agrees anyway to write an English composition for Stradlater, who, in addition to being attractive and athletic, is also a "moron".
+We're introduced to Holden's distinctive red hunting hat, and we meet his roommate, Stradlater, who is a "sexy bastard" getting ready for a date with Jane Gallagher, an old friend (and sort-of romantic interest) of Holden's.
+Holden is none too happy about this impending date, but agrees anyway to write an English composition for the "moron" Stradlater.

 Stradlater comes back and Holden tries to figure out if anything happened (in the sex sense of "anything") with Jane.
 Stradlater is evasive, so Holden tackles him and gets the worse end of the scuffle (a bloody nose).
 He tries to chat with Ackley for company, but ends up so fed up with everyone and everything that he decides to leave Pencey, right then and there.
-Everyone leaves for Christmas break on Wednesday, so he has to bum around New York for a few days before going home (otherwise his parents will know he's gotten the ax).
+But first, he has to bum around New York for a few days before going home (otherwise his parents will know he's gotten the ax).

+He then heads off to "Ernie's," where he knows he can drink, but has to leave to avoid an old and annoying acquaintance.
 Back in his own hotel, he somehow ends up with a prostitute named Sunny in his room.
 He's more into talking than sex, and Sunny, who's quite young herself, gets confused and leaves his room with a little of Holden's money but no sex.
-She comes back later with her pimp, Maurice the elevator man, and Holden ends up with a punch in the stomach (they wanted more money than he paid Sunny).
+She comes back later with her pimp to get more money, and Holden ends up with a punch in the stomach.

 The next day Holden leaves his hotel, makes a date with an old friend named Sally Hayes, and meets two nuns while he's having breakfast.
-One of the nuns is an English teacher, so they talk about literature – Romeo and Juliet, in particular.
-Holden has a hard time talking about a "sexy play" like that with nuns.
-He makes a donation to their collection.
 After he leaves, he buys a record for his little sister, Phoebe, and overhears a boy singing, "If a body catch a body coming through the rye."
 More on this soon.

 Phoebe does in fact appear to be the greatest girl in the world.
-She's the first person we see Holden have any sort of genuine interaction with; they talk about her schoolwork and then, quite cheerily, the fact that Holden doesn't like anything or anyone except his dead brother Allie.
-Of course, he finds this depressing.
-He says all he wants to do with his life is be the catcher in the rye—if there were a bunch of children playing in a field of rye next to a big cliff, he'd be the guy to catch them before they go off the edge.
+They talk about how depressed Holden is, and he says all he wants to do with his life is be the catcher in the rye—if there were a bunch of children playing in a field of rye next to a big cliff, he'd be the guy to catch them before they go off the edge.
 Phoebe informs him that the "song" he heard about the catcher in the rye is actually a poem by Robert Burns, and it's about bodies meeting bodies, not catching bodies.

 At last, we pull out of the narrative and back to the Holden of one year later, the one who was telling us this story.
 He's clearly in therapy for getting "sick" in some way.
 He says he's supposed to go back to school in September, but he's not sure whether or not things will be any different (that is, any better) this time around.
 He concludes that he sort of wishes he hadn't told us this story at all, since relating it makes him miss all the people he'd met.